Symphony of Destruction: Covers and remixes

 The song has been covered and remixed by numerous bands; an industrial metal version called "Gristle Mix" appearing on some versions of the original single was produced by Nine Inch Nails' Trent Reznor and Chris Vrenna.

 Covers include Distant Sun, Alghazanth, Black Warrant, on his Electric album; Fury, for the album Megaded - A Tribute To Megadeth; Hellsongs, for the album Hymns in the Key of 666; Paul Di'Anno for his compilation album The Living Dead; Emil Bulls, on a live version on the tour edition of their album The Black Path; Seeds of Sorrow; Shelby Cinca at the Galaxy Hut in Arlington Virginia, and it was also parodied by JBO as "Symphonie der Verstopfung" (Symphony of Constipation).
 Russian slam death metal band Katalepsy covered the song, which appears as track seven on their album Musick Brings Injuries but is titled "S.O.D.".

 More notable covers include Arch Enemy's version, for a Kerrang!
 CD entitled High Voltage!: A Brief History of Rock, which featured modern bands set to define rock music for the next 25 years playing covers of bands that influenced them.
 The song is also on their Dead Eyes See No Future EP.
 Nightwish also released a cover version, a live performance of the song is included in "The Siren" single and in the "Kuolema Tekee Taiteilijan" single.
 Nightwish has continued to perform the song live, but these versions are not available on official releases.
 Also, by Tarja Turunen, although this has not appeared on any studio albums, Turunen has covered the song live, often transitioning to it from a cover of "Dead Gardens" by Nightwish.

 The song has been covered by non-metal bands such as 3 Doors Down, who played the song live nearly 70 times, which makes them one of its most devoted cover performers.

 In popular culture

 The song has been featured in numerous video games, including a cover version of the song that featured in the PlayStation 2 video game Guitar Hero, with the Master Version of this song released as Downloadable Content for both Guitar Hero 5 and Rock Band 3 (along with a Pro Guitar/Bass upgrade available).
 A master track is also available as DLC in Rocksmith, along with and Hangar 18 and Public Enemy No. 1.
-A remix was used in the video game WWE SmackDown! vs. Raw 2006 and Full Auto 2: Battlelines.
-Furthermore, song is featured in the video games True Crime: Streets of L.A., "NFL Street 3" and FlatOut 2.
+The Gristle Mix was used in the video game WWE SmackDown! vs. Raw 2006 and Full Auto 2: Battlelines.
+Furthermore, song is featured in the video games True Crime: Streets of L.A., "NFL Street 3", FlatOut 2 and Madden NFL 26.
 In the MOBA game League of Legends, a champion known as Mordekaiser used to have the ability Siphon of Destruction, a reference to the song.